-Welcome to the Crowdstorm beginner's guide to finding the best computer monitor.
-Whether you're looking for a gaming monitor or just a cheap screen with no bells and whistles, we help you compare monitors from all the leading manufacturers, such as Asus and Dell, and then buy your chosen screen direct from the leading high street or online retailer of your choice.
+Welcome to Crowdstorm's beginner's guide to finding the best computer monitor.
+Whether you're looking for a gaming monitor or just a cheap screen with no bells and whistles, we help you compare monitors from all the leading manufacturers; then buy your chosen screen direct from the leading high street or online retailer of your choice.

-Buying a monitor isn't something most of us do often and the technology is constantly improving, so it's hard to stay on top of the technology.
-But with a combination of our guide and reading some PC monitor reviews you'll be well placed to make a purchase.
+Buying a PC monitor isn't something most of us do very often and the technology is constantly improving, so it's hard to stay on top of all the jargon.
+But with a combination of our guide and reading some PC monitor reviews you'll be well placed to make the perfect purchase.

 Connecting your monitor

 The absoluter first thing you need to nail down is how you'll be connecting your monitor to your PC or laptop.
-If you have an older device you may only have the option of a VGA connection (the 15-pin blue one), but manufacturers are increasingly upgrading to DVI (which can take advantage of the sharper images created by modern video cards - it's a digital rather than analog signal).
+VGA connections (the 15-pin blue one) are largely a thing of the past, with manufacturers upgrading to DVI; which can take advantage of the sharper images created by modern video cards - it's a digital rather than analog signal.

 In addition, both HDMI and DisplayPort connectors are increasing in popularity with monitor makers.
 HDMI gives you the double benefit of high-def images while also transmitting audio through the same cable (useful if the monitor has speakers).
 DisplayPort does a similar job, at a cheaper price for manufacturers, so is unsurprisingly becoming more prevalent too!

 Usually the best way to decide is to simply find out which outputs your computer has.
 If it only has one input, your choice is simple!
-Otherwise, you can base your purchase on other considerations.
+Otherwise, base your purchase on other considerations.
 Also bear in mind your monitor may not come with the cable you need.
-They're not that expensive, but if you're looking for a cheap monitor it's worth checking the specs.
+They're not that expensive, but if you're looking through cheap monitors it's worth checking the specs.

 If you use a screen with a high response time, you may spot 'ghosting' in the image.
-Ghosting causes the image to go slightly blurry and is caused when the computer monitor is unable to refresh quick enough to keep up with the action.
+Ghosting causes the image to go slightly blurry and is caused when computer monitors are unable to refresh quickly enough to keep up with the action.
 It's most noticeable when there is a lot of movement happening on screen although you're unlikely to notice any difference when just doing everyday tasks, such as word-processing or web browsing.

 Gamers tend to favour widescreen (or even ultra-wide 21:9) monitors at least 24 inches in diameter, with 27+ being optimal.
-The native resolution should be as high as possible (preferably ultra HD or 4K (3840x2160) - so well beyond standard HD), with HDMI connectivity to your PC.
+The native resolution should be as high as possible (preferably 4K (3840x2160) or beyond - so well beyond standard HD), with HDMI connectivity to your PC.

 - Speakers: Great if it's a HDMI connected monitor, if you don't want little PC speakers cluttering up your workspace, or if you haven't connected your computer to other speakers.
 Just remember you're unlikely to get much base response from built-in monitor speakers.